tg-sec/dvna/Task_Report/docs/static_analysis.md

 nodejsscan --directory `pwd` --output /{JENKINS HOME DIRECTORY}/reports/nodejsscan-report
 ```

-* After observing that NodeJsScan did not exit with a non-zero status code, even if vulnerabilities were found, I realised that the command to execute the scan can be directly added to the pipeline.
+* After observing that NodeJsScan did not exit with a non-zero status code, even if vulnerabilities were found, I realized that the command to execute the scan can be directly added to the pipeline.
 So, I added the following stage in the Jenkinsfile to perform the scan, and store the report in JSON format on the Jenkins machine:

 ```jenkins
 stage ('NodeJsScan Analysis') {